redis/ioredis/README.md

     - `enableReadyCheck`: When enabled, "ready" event will only be emitted when `CLUSTER INFO` command reporting the cluster is ready for handling commands.
 Otherwise, it will be emitted immediately after "connect" is emitted.
     - `scaleReads`: Config where to send the read queries.
 See below for more details.
+    - `subscriberNodeRole`: Configure which node roles may be selected for the dedicated classic Pub/Sub subscriber connection.
+See below for more details.
     - `maxRedirections`: When a cluster related error (e.g. `MOVED`, `ASK` and `CLUSTERDOWN` etc.) is received, the client will redirect the command to another node.
 This option limits the max redirections allowed when sending a command.
 The default value is `16`.
     - `retryDelayOnFailover`: If the target node is disconnected when sending a command,